treverhines/RBF/README.rst

 accuracy can be attained by simply increasing the stencil size or increasing the order of the polynomial used to generate the weights.
 In short, the RBF-FD method should always be preferred over the spectral RBF method.
-An example of the two problems is provided below.
+An example of the two methods is provided below.

 .. code-block:: python